sammoth/foo_mpv/README.md

 ### Features
 - Local files only
-- Aims to quickly and very accurately sync video to the audio
+- Aims to quickly and accurately sync video to the audio
 - Supports files with chapters/subsongs
 - DefaultUI element and popup (ColumnsUI panel later)
 - Fullscreen via double click